Disability flag: Gold-silver-bronze disability flag

-There were several attempts to create a flag that represented all disabilities.
-The Gold-Silver-Bronze Disability Flag aimed mainly to highlight the achievements and value of disabled individuals in society.
+In addition to the more popular disability flag called the disability pride flag there is the gold-silver-bronze disability flag, designed by Eros Recio from Valencia, which was aimed mainly to highlight the achievements and value of disabled individuals in society.
 The flag was designed with a metallic color scheme inspired by the medals awarded in sports and competitions, especially the paralympics.
 The idea behind this design was to emphasize the worthiness, accomplishments, and contributions of disabled people, countering societal narratives that often focused on limitations rather than strengths.
 On December 3, 2017, during the United Nations' International Day of Persons with Disabilities, parliamentarians from Latin American countries gathered in a plenary assembly in Peru.
 By acclamation, they declared the flag to be the symbol of all people with disabilities.
 On the same day, the flag was handed over to the European headquarters of the United Nations.
 Many Spanish cities and municipalities display the flag on the International Day of People with Disabilities.
 In 2018, the flag was shown in the city of Santa Cruz de La Palma on the Canary Island of La Palma.
 On December 3, 2018, the flag was adopted by the "Foment d'Esportistes amb Reptes" (FER), an Olympic and Paralympic sports organization in Spain.